How to easily pit cherries without a pitter (VIDEO included)

-- chopstick – or a long and stiff equivalent, like a metal straw even a or a pencil
+You may also sue any long and stiff equivalent, like a metal straw even a or a pencil

-An easy trick to pit a cherry without a pitter
+Easy trick to pit a cherry without a pitter

 Pitting cherries with this trick requires some (really, really little) practice, and after pitting one or two, you’ll find the sweet spot for it.